Know this first

 - With Google Ads, you'll be charged automatically on the 1st of each month or any time your balance reaches an amount known as your payment threshold.

-- Your charge covers your advertising costs and unpaid costs from previous billing cycles, plus tax and fees that may apply to some countries.
+- Your charge covers your advertising costs and any unpaid balance from the previous month, plus tax and fees that may apply to some countries.

-Your charge covers your advertising costs, tax and fees (if any) as well as any unpaid costs, which include tax and fees, from previous billing cycle, minus adjustments/promotional credits from the current or previous billing cycle.
+Your charge covers your current advertising costs, plus tax and fees (if any) as well as any unpaid costs, which include tax and fees, from previous billing cycle, minus adjustments/promotional credits from the current or previous billing cycle.

-If your total advertising costs are greater than your payment threshold (the amount that triggers a charge), the extra costs will be added to your outstanding balance for the next charge.
+If your total advertising costs are greater than your payment threshold (the amount that usually triggers a charge), the extra costs will be added to your current balance for the next charge.

 Your monthly spend is less than your payment threshold (the balance amount that triggers a charge), such as in the following circumstances:

 - Your last payment date was on August 1st

 - Your monthly spend for August is $49

 - In the above example you’ll be charged for $49 on September 1st